- Air Crash Sites

 Below; The bomb symbols show where bombs fell on this part of Lancashire during the war.
 The size of the symbol has no bearing on the tons dropped or the type (high explosive or incendiary) dropped, but the 3 black ones show where there were fatalities.
 See link to Lancashire bomb map below for more.
 The circles show the 5 Accrington decoys plus the one at Rushy Hill for Blackburn.

-Starfish sites were grouped around a ‘parent’ decoy for an area.
+Decoy sites were grouped around a ‘parent’ decoy for an area.
 The above 5 sites (Accrington, Haslingden, Hameldon Hill, Worsthorne and Crown Point) came under Accrington.
-This is the Starfish site at Cragg Vale which was an outlying site under Leeds.
+This is the decoy at Cragg Vale which was an outlying site under Leeds.
 It protected the railway marshalling yards at Halifax.

 Below; inside the Cragg Vale control building